How do you pick a region when your users are located in multiple regions? Host Shiny with Fly.io to auto-scale near your users.

 flyctl to list the regions for the deployed app.
 Depending on your location, you will see different regions listed.
 I deployed the app from Toronto (

 yyz).
-If you are in doubt what the 3-letter codes mean, these are airport codes, so just search for them.
+If you are in doubt about what the 3-letter codes mean, these are airport codes, so just search for them.

 flyctl regions list # Region Pool: # yyz # Backup Region: # bhs # ewr